 Gummer (1994) reported two cases where the heat from curling tongs was believed to be responsible.
 Microscopic examination reveals multiple minute bubbles ‘blisters’ believed to result from the vaporisation of residual moisture within vacuoles (tiny cavities) in the hair shaft’s structure during thermal hairdressing processes.
 The appliances e.g. hairdryers, hot tongs, straightening irons can deliver temperatures of up to 230° C. Fragility with severance (immediate or delayed) may follow.

-Chemical straightening, relaxing colouring/de-colouring processes may exacerbate the vulnerability to bubbling.
+Chemical processes which increase the hair shafts moisture retention can exacerbate the vulnerability to bubbling.